merdely/dotfiles/dot_config/nvim/README.md

 ## Plugins

-Plugins are installed in $HOME/.config/nvim/pack.
+Plugins are installed in $HOME/.config/nvim/pack/plugins.

+- Plugins in $HOME/.config/nvim/pack/plugins/start are loaded automatically
+- Plugins in $HOME/.config/nvim/pack/plugins/opt are loaded with :packadd PLUGIN

 Example: To install the plugin https://github.com/fake-plugin/fake.nvim: